ni/measurement-plugin-labview/docs/README.md

 7. Add your user interface to `Measurement UI.vi`.
 The control and indicator labels in the user interface must match the `Measurement Configuration` and `Measurement Results` labels.
 If the data types and labels match, then the data from the controls will be sent to the `Measurement Logic.vi` and the results will be published to the indicators after the measurement is run.
 By default, the UI file consists of an `array in` control and `array out` indicator.
 <br/><br/>
 If your user interface has dependencies that are not available in the LabVIEW runtime, you will have to build the UI into a packed library.
 For example, you will have to build a packed library if your UI contains VIs from vi.lib or if your UI depends on user created subVIs or controls.
 The packed library should be located in a directory at the same level as `Measurement Logic.vi`.
 The [Keysight 34401A DMM Measurement](../Source/Example%20Measurements/Keysight%2034401A%20DMM%20Measurement) example demonstrates how to use a packed library user interface.

     ![Measurement UI](images/Measurement%20UI.png)

 Note:

 - Additional information can be found in the to-do sections in the code, which can be viewed using the `Bookmark Manager`.
 You can open it from the `View` → `Bookmark Manager` menu.
 In this window, you will find the bookmark term `#MeasurementToDo`.
 Double-clicking on the items will take you to the VI locations where changes need to be made for creating your unique measurement service.
-- A list of supported datatypes for the `Configuration` and `Output` parameters of the measurement can be found in the MeasurementLink manual [here](https://www.ni.com/docs/en-US/bundle/measurementlink/page/supported-datatypes.html)
+- A list of supported datatypes for the `Configuration` and `Output` parameters of the measurement can be found in the NI Measurement Plug-In Support manual [here](https://www.ni.com/docs/en-US/bundle/measurementlink/page/supported-datatypes.html)

 ---